snrdk/Start-up_growth_analysis/README.md

 ## Usage

 Each R file provides functions for different types of analysis and modeling.
 For example, the `Cluster_analysis.R` script contains functions to perform cluster analysis, while `Bass functions.R` provides functions for Bass diffusion modeling.
+To improve performance estimation, the code utilizes genetic algorithm-based estimation.

 **Part of the results**
 <div align="center">